Sakkara Necropolis : The Eternal Gateway

 Evolution of Pyramid Construction Begins at Sakkara

-Treat yourself to the finest journey with the 8 Days Egypt Luxury Tour
+Treat yourself to the finest journey with the 8 Days Egypt Luxury Tour.

 The Step Pyramid of Djoser – Sakkara’s Crown Jewel